Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 TODO

 ## Closing
-Once you have stored, the deployed address of the Consumer Contract and set the value in the "Configure Client" section of the deployed LensAPI Oracle, you will now have a basic boilerplate example of how to connect your Polygon dApp to a LensAPI Oracle Blueprint.
+Once you have stored, the deployed address of the Consumer Contract and set the value in the "Configure Client" section of the deployed Phala Oracle, you will now have a basic boilerplate example of how to connect your Polygon dApp to a LensAPI Oracle Blueprint.
 Execute a new requests and check if your configuration is correct like below:
 ![](./assets/polygonscan-ex.png)